TL;DR

 Can fitness wearables replace dedicated workout apps?

 Fitness wearables cannot fully replace dedicated workout apps for serious strength training.
-While devices like the Garmin Vivoactive 6 include strength training profiles, they lack the detailed exercise libraries, custom program builders, and progression analytics that apps like Kenso provide.
-Wearables complement rather than replace specialized workout tracking software.
+While devices like the Garmin Vivoactive 6 include strength-training profiles, they lack the detailed exercise libraries, custom program builders, and progression analytics that apps like Kenso provide.
+Wearables complement rather than replace specialized workout-tracking software.

 How important is data export when choosing fitness technology?